Am Tien "new" Entrance

 Am Tien lake

-The lake is generally clear and with a little luck you will also get to see goldfishes and large Koi as well as Tổng Trường (Climbing Perch), the delicious specialty of this limestone edged water valley.
+The lake is generally clear and with a little luck you will also get to see large goldfish and Koi as well as Tổng Trường (Climbing Perch), the delicious specialty of this limestone edged water valley.
+For a bit of fun, packets of fish meal are available to buy at the kiosk and feeding the fish is a popular activity.
 Swimming, however is strictly forbidden.

-Taking advantage of the majestic mountain terrain, a city gate was built between the two ravines at each end of the valley.
-However, to get to the grotto itself requires a brisk walk up a 200+ step stairwell.
-It is not a difficult or arduous climb but in the summer and on hot daysit can feel that way.
-Just remember that there are those cafe below that sell chilled water, cool drinks and ice cream to reward you for your efforts!
+Taking advantage of the majestic mountain terrain, the already mentioned watch houses were built between the ravines at each end of the valley and are accessible to the general public – at least from within the park.
+To get to the grotto itself requires a brisk walk up a 200+ step stairwell.
+Although not a difficult or arduous climb,in the summer and on hot days it can feel that way.
+Just remember that there are those cafe below that sell chilled water, cool drinks and ice cream to reward you after your efforts!

 The Dragon Cave